Can International Students Get A Credit Card?

 Step 4: Use Your Credit the Right Way

 The key to building a good credit score is to use credit responsibly.
-First, know your credit limit, and try not to spend more than 30% of it during each billing cycle.
-This keeps your debt-utilization ratio (the amount you charge divided by your total credit limit) low.
+First, know your credit limit, and try not to spend more than 30% of it during each billing cycle to keep your debt-utilization ratio (the amount you charge divided by your total credit limit) lower.
 Debt utilization is a factor in determining your credit score.

 Start by only charging small and manageable amounts.
 Get in the habit of paying your bill in full and on time.
 As you get more comfortable, you can use your credit card more often, but be mindful of what you can afford to spend.